kubabar1/ParallelImageProcessing/README.md

 # ParallelImageProcessing
-Simple image processing program using Java Fork Join framework, created for the "Concurrent and object-oriented programming" laboratories.
+A simple image processing program using Java Fork Join framework, created for the "Concurrent and object-oriented programming" laboratories.